 Almost all of our hotels offer same-day laundry service on tour, and it’s worth it for the convenience.
 Don’t be afraid to use it!
 Hotel laundry service will cut down on the amount of pieces you need to bring on tour, which in turn lets you bring home more souvenirs.
 (Just don’t forget the 50-pound weight limit on your luggage!)

 Learn to layer

-If you are traveling to a cooler climate like I did, wear your bulkiest items on the plane.
+If you are traveling to a cooler climate, wear your bulkiest items on the plane.
 Instead of packing heavy jackets, save space in your suitcase with thermal layers and thin sweaters.
 Layering will keep you warm but your suitcase light!